-- D. Accumulated trading amount of a single security in excess of \$300 million or 20% of paid in capital: None - E. Acquisition of property, plant and equipment that excess of \$300 million or 20% of paid in capital:
+E. Acquisition of property, plant and equipment that excess of \$300 million or 20% of paid in capital:

-The company that Title of the D-4- Transaction Payment G D 1 4 If the counterp arty is a related data revious transfer Reference basis for Other acquires the real estate property Date amount situation Counterparty Relation Holder Relation with the issuers Date of transfer Amount price determination acquisition and usage agreement The Company Building September 13,2022 thousand (tax included) payment DARMAW CONSTRUCTI ON CO., LTD. - Not appliable Not appliable Not appliable Price comparison and negotiation New factory None
+The company that Title of Transaction Payment G If the counterp oarty is a related j data: revious transfer Reference basis for Other acquires the real estate the property Date amount situation Counterparty Relation Holder Relation with the issuers Date of transfer Amount price determination acquisition and usage agreement The Company Building September 13,2022 thousand (tax included) payment DARMAW CONSTRUCTI ON CO., LTD. - Not appliable Not appliable Not appliable 11 Price comparison and negotiation New factory None